 For the smallest sizes (Newborn – 2), they've added a soft quilted liner made with unbleached cotton to be extra gentle on new baby's skin.

 - Core made from: sustainable and responsible FSC Certified wood fluff pulp

 - Cost: varies depending on size, ranges from about $.27 – $.58/diaper–buy on Amazon here!
-It’s $39.99 for a newborn pack of 144 ($.28/diaper) which you can also get on Amazon, or also available at buybuy Baby and Thrive Market–get 25% off your first order + free shipping + free 30 day trial using our link!
+It's $39.99 for a newborn pack of 144 ($.28/diaper) which you can also get on Amazon, or also available at buybuy Baby and Thrive Market–get 40% off your first order + a free gift!

 Free of harmful chemicals and all known allergens, Bambo Nature diapers have a unique three-layer design and super-absorbent core that can stand up to multiple wettings—even overnight.
 They're simultaneously thin, yet ultra-absorbent.

 With a fully breathable backsheet that allows moisture to be wicked away faster, your baby's sensitive skin will stay dry and comfortable.
 The flexible waistband–complete with customizable side panels and latex-free leg cuffs–help diapers stay in place around the hips while maximizing movement so your child is free to move about naturally.

 Bambo Nature is certified skin-safe and has received many certifications like FSC, Nordic Swan Eco Label, Asthma-Allergy Denmark, and EcoCert.